-Creative Drama: This is a class for those who want to explore drama, but do not wish to perform in public yet.
+Drama: This is a class for those who want to explore drama and possibly perform for an audience.
 It is a study of the history and different forms of drama including improvisation and theater games, reader's theater, and puppet theatre.
 Students will also participate in scenery design and painting and costume preparation.